theforeman/foreman-documentation/guides/README.md

 | {SmartProxyServer} | Smart Proxy server | Capsule Server |
 | {SmartProxy} | Smart Proxy | Capsule |

+The table only covers the most frequent terms, the rest is defined in the [included file](common/attributes.adoc).

 Variables cannot be used in shell or code examples.
 To use them, use "attributes" keyword:

 	[options="nowrap" subs="+quotes,attributes"]